johannesvollmer/regex-nodes/README.md

         - [ ]  `b{0,3}c{1,}d{5}`
     - [x] Positioning `(^, $)`
 - [x] How to delete nodes
+    - [ ] Option: Delete with children
-    - [ ] When deleting a node, try to retain connections (If the deleted node is a single property node, connect the otherwise now opened connections)
+    - [ ] Option: When deleting a node, try to retain connections (If the deleted node is a single property node, connect the otherwise now opened connections)
 - [x] Do not adjust example for every node move